 01 of 07

-When it comes to sword balloons, this one is the very best.
-Since it's made from two balloons, it's larger and grander and more colorful and than any sword that you can make from a single 260 balloon.
-If you've got the time, this is the sword balloon that you'll want to make.
+There's a reason this is called the ultimate––it's the very best balloon sword you can make.
+Since it's made from two balloons, it's larger, grander, and more colorful than any sword made from a single balloon.
+If you've got the time, this is the sword balloon you'll want to make.

 02 of 07